pyspan24/pyspan_py/README.md

 ## 9. `detect_outliers`

 **Description**
-Detects outliers in a dataset using specified methods and thresholds.
+The `detect_outliers` function identifies outliers in a specified column of a DataFrame using traditional methods like Interquartile Range (IQR) and Z-Score, or advanced anomaly detection algorithms (Isolation Forest, Local Outlier Factor, and DBSCAN).
+The function removes outliers and prints the data's shape before and after outlier removal.

 **Parameters:**